venture-for-america/enough-git-for-learn-co/README.md

 ### `git commit`

-A commit is a permanemt moment in time in your git history.
+A commit is a permanent moment in time in your git history.
 A commit creates a new version of your code.
 To commit, memorize this command. `git commit -am "Your commit message"`.
 You are using the `git commit` command with the flags `-am`, which tell git to commit all the changes and to include a commit message.
 You supply the commit message in `""` directly in the command, `"Your commit message".

 ### `git push`